axlan/robopenguins-blog/_posts/2026-02-08-reverse-dash.md

 Decoding the sensor data coming from the bot was more straight-forward than encoding the commands.
 Rather then going through multiple conversion stages, the `_deserialize` function retrieves the bytes accicociated with each value, and calls the functions to scale them and write them to their corresponding JSON keys.

+The infrared distance sensors were a bit interesting.
+The bot directly reports a value referred to as "reflectance", but the library had a function for converting this to distance in cm.
+There's a class that builds a model based on a series of observations for each of the 3 sensors.
+They compiled in a series of test observations to initialize the model and that's what they used to do the conversion.
+While implementing this in Python would have been possible, it would probably be a lot easier to just make my own model based on my own bot and the environment I'm using it in.

-The one sensor I had trouble with was the microphone.
+The other interesting sensor was the microphone.
 It's supposed to report the direction of detected sound along with its confidence.
 The reported direction seemed to work (its quite inaccurate which isn't too unexpected), but it never reported any level of confidence.
 This might just be a lack of decompiling skills or a mistake on my part, but it is also possible this interface changed at some point.

 # Conclusion